peterwainah/DEAI/README.md

-# Data Engineer On-Call Agent
+# Data Engineer On-Call AI Agent

 An AI Agent that takes input as a Redshift table and checks if table statistics are up to date.
 If not, it can run ANALYZE to update statistics.